High school teachers need to explain difficult concepts in terms students can understand.

 All states offer an alternative route to certification or licensure for people who already have a bachelor’s degree but lack the education courses required for certification.
-Some alternative certification programs allow candidates to begin teaching immediately under the supervision of an experienced teacher.
-These programs cover teaching methods and child development.
+Some alternative certification programs allow candidates to begin teaching immediately with supervision by an experienced teacher.
+These programs cover teaching methods and other topics, such as resource management.
 After they complete the program, candidates are awarded full certification.
 Other programs require students to take classes in education before they can teach.
-Students may be awarded a master’s degree after completing either type of program.

 Communication skills.
-Teachers must collaborate with other teachers and special education teachers.
-In addition, teachers need to discuss students’ needs with parents and administrators.
+Teachers must share ideas with their students, other teachers, and school administrators and staff.
+In addition, they need to discuss students’ progress with parents.

 Patience.
-Working with students of different abilities and backgrounds can be difficult.
-High school teachers must be patient when students struggle with material.
+High school teachers must stay calm in difficult situations, such as when students struggle with material.

 Resourcefulness.
-High school teachers need to explain difficult concepts in terms students can understand.
-In addition, they must be able to engage students in learning and adapt lessons to each student’s needs.
+High school teachers need to engage students in learning and adapt lessons to each student’s needs.

-Experienced teachers can advance to be mentors or lead teachers.
-In these positions, they often work with less experienced teachers to help them improve their teaching skills.
+Experienced teachers may advance to serve as mentors to new teachers; they may also become a lead teacher.
+In these positions, they help less experienced teachers improve their teaching skills.

 With additional education or certification, teachers may become school counselors, school librarians, or instructional coordinators.
 Some become assistant principals or principals.
 Becoming a principal usually requires additional instruction in education administration or leadership.
 For more information, see the profiles on school and career counselors, librarians, instructional coordinators, and elementary, middle, and high school principals.